 An evaluation helps your eye healthcare provider learn more about your vision problems.
-He or she can tell if cataracts are the cause.
-This evaluation includes a medical history, vision tests, and an eye exam.
-What your healthcare provider learns will help him or her find the best treatment options for you.
+They can tell if cataracts are the cause.
+This evaluation includes a health history, vision tests, and an eye exam.
+What your healthcare provider learns will help them find the best treatment choices for you.

 You will be asked questions about your vision and any other eye problems you may have.
-Your eye healthcare provider will also ask about health problems, such as diabetes.
-Be sure to tell your healthcare provider about any recent health conditions and all medicines, vitamins, herbs, or other supplements you are taking.
+Your eye healthcare provider will also ask about health problems such as diabetes.
+Be sure to tell your healthcare provider about any recent health conditions.
+Tell them about all medicines, vitamins, herbs, or other supplements you are taking.

 Your eye healthcare provider will do a few tests to check your vision.
-You will read from an eye chart and your vision will be tested under different lighting.
-If you wear eyeglasses or contact lenses, bring them.
+You will read from an eye chart.
+Your vision will be tested under different lighting.
+Bring eyeglasses or contact lenses if you wear them.
 Your eye healthcare provider can check your prescription.